-Although some areas of the country are more prone to rock slides and soil erosion, any hilly terrain is at risk, especially after unseasonably heavy rains or wildfires which lay waste to the land.
+Although some areas of the country are more prone to rock slides and soil erosion, and hilly terrain is at risk, especially after unseasonably heavy rains or wildfires that lay waste to the land.
 If your property has steep slopes or has recently endured a devastating wildfire, then these are issues you will almost certainly need to deal with.
 It’s time to landscape your property and you haven’t a clue where to begin.
 Here are a few tips which may prove to be quite useful.

 Preventing Rock Slides